nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 30,000 persons without a _noticeable sluggishness_ in performance for typical usage.
+2. Should be able to hold up to 1,000 persons without a _noticeable sluggishness_ in performance for typical usage.
-3. Should be able to hold up to 30,000 tasks without a _noticeable sluggishness_ in performance for typical usage.
+3. Should be able to hold up to 1,000 tasks without a _noticeable sluggishness_ in performance for typical usage.
 4. A user with _above average typing speed_ for _regular text_ should be able to accomplish
 most of the tasks faster using commands than using the mouse.
-5. Contact/task/tag names should contain alphanumeric characters and/or spaces and/or symbols.
+5. Contact/task/tag names should contain alphanumeric characters and/or spaces and/or certain allowed symbols.
-6. Contact/task/tag names should be case-insensitive.
+6. Contact and task fields should be case-insensitive.
-7. Contact phone numbers should contain numbers only.
+7. Tag names should be case-sensitive.
-8. Should be usable by first-time user without referencing external guides.
+8. Contact phone numbers should contain numbers only.
-9. GUI should be usable by colour blind users.
+9. Should be usable by first-time user without referencing external guides.
-10. Should work on both 32-bit and 64-bit environments.
+10. GUI should be usable by colour blind users.
-11. GUI should appear as-designed on screens with resolutions from 1024x576 to 3840x2160.
+11. Should work on both 32-bit and 64-bit environments.
-12. Should display a visual prompt when YellowBook is processing an user input.
+12. GUI should appear as-designed on screens with resolutions from 1024x576 to 3840x2160.
-13. The project is expected to deliver a _new iteration_ every 2 weeks.
+13. Should display a visual prompt when YellowBook is processing an user input.
-14. Should work without an active internet connection.
+14. The project is expected to deliver a _new iteration_ every 2 weeks.
-15. Data files from YellowBook v1.1 onwards should be compatible with the future versions.
+15. Should work without an active internet connection.

-*{More to be added}*
+16. Data files from YellowBook v1.4 onwards should be compatible with the future versions.

 ### Glossary